mpaskevi/phd/pages/02.research/04.chapter-1/01.research-questions/subsection.md

   - indigenous communities already a small voice; how do we amplify indigenous voices? should we amplify indigenous voices?
 - aspirational narrative in Canada that open education is bent towards social justice
   - do we have evidence that this is actually happening?
+- Backlog of Indigenous students who need access to higher education as per TRC
+- Geographical and technological isolation prevents some Indigenous students from travelling to a central campus for f2f coursework.

 ### Purpose